pablocarderam/opqua/README.md

 host/vector that do not contain a collection of "resistance sequences".
 A treatment may have multiple resistance sequences.
 A pathogen must contain all of these within its genome in order to avoid being removed.
-On the other hand, applying a vaccine consists of adding a specific protection sequence to hosts/vectors, which behaves as explained above for recovered hosts/vectors when they acquire immune protection, if the model allows it.
+On the other hand, applying a vaccine consists of adding a specific immunity sequence to hosts/vectors, which behaves as explained above for recovered hosts/vectors when they acquire immune immunity, if the model allows it.

 ### Simulation